devslopes/dwa-css-curriculum/css-colors-and-font-styles/colors-color-systems.md

 # Intro to CSS Colors and Color Systems

-In the lessons of this section you will learn:
+In the lesson of this section you will learn:

 - How Colors are defined in CSS
 - What color systems are available in CSS